-I mentioned that I made this peanut butter chocolate cake a few months ago for my son’s birthday, but totally forgot to post the recipe.
+I mentioned that I made this Reese’s Peanut Butter Chocolate Cake a few months ago for my son’s birthday, but totally forgot to post the recipe.
 Thanks to Kellie, who left a comment on my Facebook page, reminding me.

 If you like chocolate and peanut butter like we do at our house, you have got to give this cake a try!
 The first time I made it, I used a recipe for homemade chocolate cake.
 For some reason, it was not as moist as I wanted.
 Last time I used a Duncan Hines devil’s food cake mix.
 It was perfect!

 - 1 bag Reese's peanut butter cups (the miniature kind)

-Peanut Butter Frosting:
+- Peanut Butter Frosting:

-2 cups creamy peanut butter
+- 2 cups creamy peanut butter

-1/2 cup soft butter
+- 1/2 cup soft butter

 - 1 1/2 tsp vanilla

 - 1/2 tsp salt

-2 cups powdered sugar
+- 2 cups powdered sugar

 - 2/3 cup whipping cream

 - Prepare cake according to directions on box.
-Bake in 2 greased and floured 9″ round pans.
+Bake in 2 greased and floured 9" round pans.
 Cool completely.

 - For frosting: Beat together butter, peanut butter, vanilla and salt.
 Add powdered sugar and enough cream to reach spreading consistency.